bdatdo0601/CS2-FinalProject/README.md

 How to contribute:

+Before you begin do the following:
+  a.
+In Eclipse: Right Click on project -> Select 'Team' -> 'Fetch From Upstream' -> 'Ok'
+  b.
+Right Click on project -> Select 'Team' -> 'Rebase' -> 'Rebase' -> 'Ok'
+  // This will make sure your version of our project is up to date.

 1. Create a new branch with the same title as the Trello card you're completing.
    Replace spaces with '-' and lowercase all letters.
    Example: 'Vector Addition' := 'vector-addition'